GraemeMalcolm/data-stuff/02-batch-stream.md

 ## Combine batch and stream processing

 Many large-scale analytics solutions include a mix of batch and stream processing, enabling both historical and real-time data analysis.
-It's common for stream processing solutions to capture real-time data, process it by filtering or aggregating it, and present it through real-time dashboards and visualizations (for example, showing the running total of cars that have passed along a road within the current hour), while persisting the processed results in a data store for historical analysis alongside batch processed data (for example, to enable analysis of traffic volumes for previous hours).
+It's common for stream processing solutions to capture real-time data, process it by filtering or aggregating it, and present it through real-time dashboards and visualizations (for example, showing the running total of cars that have passed along a road within the current hour), while persisting the processed results in a data store for historical analysis alongside batch processed data (for example, to enable analysis of traffic volumes over the past year).

 Even when real-time analysis or visualization of data is not required, streaming technologies are often used to capture real-time data and store it in a data store for subsequent batch processing (this is the equivalent of redirecting all of the cars that travel along a road into a parking lot before counting them).